zudello/zudello-knowledge-base/Internal/zudello-writing-guide.md

 ### System buttons and functions

-- Match case formatting exactly and use bold when directly referencing buttons or system actions.
+- Match case formatting exactly and use bold when directly referencing buttons, system actions, or statuses.
-    E.g. Scroll down on the sidebar, and click Data sets. ✅
+    E.g. Scroll down on the sidebar, and click Datasets. ✅
 - Don't capitalise the name of system functions, areas, or items.
     Select the purchase order that you want to match to the invoice. ✅
     Bulk updates can be performed using the importing feature. ✅